danfinlay/pojo-migrator/README.md

 // The result of `getData` is just your `data` key.
 // You can pretty much ignore the versioning once you're set up! var result = migrator.getData()

+// After making changes, be sure to tell your migrator to `saveData`.
+// This will automatically persist with the method you've defined in your
+// `setData` method, but keeping the `meta` key up to date with the version. result.foos.push('baz') migrator.saveData(result)
 ```